-The big data explosion is getting mobilised.
-The unstoppable rise of mobile usage and the hunger for new apps in the Asia Pacific region are driving all sorts of demand including for data centre infrastructure.
+The big data explosion is getting mobilized.
+The unstoppable rise of mobile usage and the hunger for new apps in the Asia Pacific region are driving all sorts of demand including for data center infrastructure.

 Thanks to the rise of tablet and smartphone adoption, mobile now accounts for 10 percent of all internet usage worldwide.
 The expectation is that mobile traffic will double every year up to 2014.

 True to form, our Asian technology users who demand the fastest and latest gadgets have ensured that the Asia Pacific region is where mobile is most prolific, accounting for nearly 18 percent of total internet usage.